e271828e/Flight.jl/prototypes/kernel/NOTES.md

   vehicle scopes the loop's fragment under `at("loop", …)`, the loop scopes the plant's under `at("plant", …)`, and nothing anywhere writes `"loop/plant"`: the deep path exists only in the flattened entry list.
+- **One-level routing is class-blind and holder-blind.** A route through the sub-assembly's own face builds identically whether the field is declared concretely or generically, and both holders are rejected identically one segment further in — the endpoint stops before any field the old rule could have policed.
+The message names the child it reaches past, so the repair (declare the face on that child's boundary) reads off the error.
+- **The cross-level one-producer rule survives the reach rule that used to demonstrate it.** An ancestor can no longer route deep onto an input a sub-assembly already wires; it feeds that input *through the face*, and the two claims still meet with both entries named — `child_connections` at the sub-assembly and at the root component.
+- **A primitive root is the whole model.** `build(Plant())` flattens to one leaf at the root path, its `input_types` keys the root inputs, and the deployed bare leaf integrates `ẋ = A x + B u` against the matrix-exponential reference under a root-input-held `u` — no wrapper assembly, no vocabulary the assembly root does not already use.
+Totality reaches it identically, and the leaf's own `condition` fragment composes at the root with no `at` prefix.
+- **An `at` prefix stopping at an assembly resolves to the same plan the root spelling produces.** `at("children/loop", fragment(inputs = (ref = …)))` and `fragment(inputs = (in = …))` compile entry for entry, because the face graph the `Build` retains has a name to follow at every level.
+The two refusals that flank it are unchanged in kind: a component-fed face reaches no root input, and a state payload at an assembly prefix has nothing to write.

 ## Stand-in retirement history